Academich/translation-transformer/README.md

-# translation-transformer
+# Translation-transformer
-A pytorch transformer for arbitrary translation tasks
+The implementation of a vanilla transformer for the translation of arbitrary sequences using written with Pytorch and Pytorch Lightning.